 attached to this Name (As Memorial of past actions)?
 The question of Moses, regarding the Divine Name is inscribed on the capacity of action of the True God, who resides in the power of his Name.
 Nevertheless, Jehovah's response is very subtle: In Egypt, every

 god had a name attached to a very precise miraculous power of action.
-Thus, in his answer, "I Will Become What I Choose to Become", Jehovah does not want human intelligence to lock its Name only in one miraculous ability.
+Thus, in his answer, "I Will Become What I Choose to Become", Jehovah does not want human intelligence to lock his Name only in one miraculous ability.
 In the account of Exodus 4:1-9, it

 is written that Jehovah did four miracles, showing his capacity for creation by turning the staff of Moses into a serpent, and making it become a staff.
 Also, by making the hand of Moses to have leprosy (destruction) and after, healing it (recreation).
 Through